MarioniLab/simpleSingleCellResults/de.knit.md

 ## Rp1                         0          0          0          0          2
 ```

-We perform a standard *[edgeR](https://bioconductor.org/packages/3.9/edgeR)* analysis using the quasi-likelihood framework [@chen2016from].
+We perform a standard *[edgeR](https://bioconductor.org/packages/3.9/edgeR)* analysis using the quasi-likelihood (QL) framework [@chen2016from] to identify differential expression between clusters.
-We ignore spike-in transcripts and low-abundance genes;
+We ignore spike-in transcripts and low-abundance genes, and we compute normalization factors^[Not the same as size factors!] using the `calcNormFactors()` function.
-set up the design matrix so that the plate of origin is an additive effect;
-weight each pseudo-bulk count by the number of cells used to compute it;
-and test for DE between the first two clusters.

 ```r